-India’s Hospitality Industry is Poised for Growth
+India’s Hospitality Industry Is Poised for Growth

 - Indian investors are looking abroad and taking significant steps in neighboring countries like Sri-Lanka, Maldives and in the Middle East.
-This could be the beginning of India going further to “conquer” the world.
+This could be the beginning of India going further to “conquer” the hospitality world.